digital-asset/docs.daml.com/docs/2.7.1/docs/canton/architecture/identity.rst

    :end-before: architecture-handbook-entry-end: IdentityProvidingServiceClient

-Based on this API, the following Sync Crypto API can be built, which allows to decouple the crypto operations used in the synchronisation protocol from the crypto protocol and identity management implementation.
+Based on this API, the following Sync Crypto API can be built, which allows to decouple the crypto operations used in the synchronization protocol from the crypto protocol and identity management implementation.

-Sync Crypto Api
+Sync Crypto API
 ===============

-Within Canton, the entire identity, key and signing management is abstracted and hidden from the synchronisation protocol behind the *SyncCryptoApi*.
+Within Canton, the entire identity, key, and signing management is abstracted and hidden from the synchronization protocol behind the *SyncCryptoApi*.

 .. literalinclude:: /canton/includes/mirrored/community/base/src/main/scala/com/digitalasset/canton/crypto/CryptoApi.scala